inariksit/inariksit.github.io/_drafts/expressivity-ergonomy.markdown

 #### The Chomsky hierarchy: a high-level overview

 The picture below is intended to give a rough idea about the landscape.
 Don't worry if you don't understand every box, or even most of them.
+(The natural language bit is supposed to be "between categories"—I'll get to that later!)

 <!-- If you are already familiar with the Chomsky hierarchy, you can jump ahead to [Where is natural language](#where-is-natural-language). -->